-The course deals with the organizational change and development in a dynamic and ever changing business environment.
-In this course, students will learn about change - its meaning and concept, drivers for change, causes for the business organization success or failure to change, legal and regulatory issues related to change.
-The course gives insight to both historical and contemporary theories and methods of introducing change in organizations.
-In addition, students will be exposed to how planning, managing and assessing change will help in developing the organization.
-Additionally the course focuses on organizational development as a process to promote organization problem solving capacity, potential competitiveness and overall effectiveness.
+The course expose students to critical knowledge and understandings associated with organizational change and development in a dynamic and ever changing business environment.
+In this course, students will learn about change - its meanings - and will explore drivers for change, causes for changes related to business success or failure, and legal and regulatory issues related to change.
+The course provides insights to both historical and contemporary theories and methods of introducing change in organizations.
+Students will be exposed to how planning, managing and assessing change develops the organization.
+Additionally, the course focuses on organizational development as a process to promote organization problem solving capacity, potential competitiveness and overall effectiveness.

-BA 361 - Entrepreneurship
+BA 361 -Entrepreneurship

-The course deals with the practical insights on what an entrepreneur is.
-Students will learn the stages that an entrepreneur might pursue by taking the seed of an idea and growing it into a successful business.
+The course is designed to provide students with practical insights into entrepreneurship and entrepreneurs.
+Students will learn the stages that an entrepreneur might pursue through in taking the seed of an idea and growing it into a successful business.
 Additionally, students will be acquainted with the challenges of owning and running a business.
-The course focuses on how to start and manage a new business/ venture?
-Whether this new business will be part of an existing family-business or not?
-What form of ownership that this business may take, source of funds, location selection and all other operational requirements.
+The course focuses on how to start and manage a new business/venture and, more specifically, on questions such as whether this new business should be part of an existing familybusiness, what appropriate form of ownership the business might take, the sourcing of funds, the selection of a location and other operational requirements.